GeoNode/geonode-workshop/readme.md

     },
 ```

+Change the `data-background` if you want to change the background image.

 ## How to publish online

 Open the gruntfile configuration `Gruntfile.coffee` and change the directory for publishing the current workshop in the `dest` properties: